Rewriting systems, plain groups, and geodetic graphs: Embedded circuits in geodetic graphs

-\textit{Case 3:} $u'_1 = v_1$ and $v'_1 = u_1$ (see Figure~\ref{fig:length3geod}).
 Let $\rho'$ be obtained from $\rho$ by replacing $1, u_1, u_2, u_3$ by $1, v_1, u_3$, and replacing $v_3, v_2, v_1, 1$ by $v_3, u_1, 1$.
-Since $\rho'$ visits only vertices visited by $\rho$, and 1 is the only vertex visited twice, we know that $\rho'$ is an embedded circuit.
-Since the only vertices from $\rho$ omitted were in levels 1 and 2, we know that $\rho'$ still visits a vertex in level 3, and hence it still has diameter 3. \end{proof}
+Since $\rho'$ visits only vertices visited by $\rho$, and 1 is the only vertex visited twice, we know that $\rho'$ is an embedded circuit which is shorter than $\rho$.
+Since the only vertices from $\rho$ omitted were in levels 1 and 2, we know that $\rho'$ still visits a vertex in level 3, and hence it still has diameter at least 3, contradicting our choice of $\rho$. \end{proof}

 We will make use of the following fact due to Stemple.

 \begin{lemma}[{{\cite[Theorem 3.3]{Stemple}}}] If a geodetic graph contains an embedded circuit of length four, then the induced subgraph on these vertices is a complete graph. \end{lemma}